GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ~~~
 {: #fig-transport-parameter-format title="multicast_client_params Format"}

-The Capabilities Field is a bit field with boolean values for capabilities supported.

 Capabilities Flags is a bit field structured as follows:

  - 0x1 is set if IPv4 channels are permitted